 The Centers for Disease Control and Prevention (CDC) extended the nationwide eviction moratorium, which prevents families who are facing pandemic-related financial hardships from being removed from their homes.
 Renters who take advantage of the moratorium will still have to pay the full amount accrued plus any additional late fees or penalties their leases allow.

-The CDC, a seemingly unlikely agency to intervene in housing problems, issued the moratorium order in September, stating that “evictions threaten to increase the spread of COVID-19 as they force people to move, often into close quarters in new shared housing settings with friends or family, or congregate settings such as homeless shelters.”
+The CDC, a seemingly unlikely agency to intervene in housing problems, initially issued the moratorium order in September, stating that “evictions threaten to increase the spread of COVID-19 as they force people to move, often into close quarters in new shared housing settings with friends or family, or congregate settings such as homeless shelters.”
 The agency, which is a division of the U.S. Department of Health and Human Services, says the Public Health Service Act gives it the authority to issue the order.

 While welcoming a federal effort to address the financial difficulties millions of families now face in paying for housing, advocates for both renters and landlords say this moratorium only delays the problems — although it does give renters and landlords time to access critical funds.

 “While an eviction moratorium is an essential step, it is a half-measure that extends a financial cliff for renters to fall off of when the moratorium expires and back rent is owed,” says Diane Yentel, president and CEO of the National Low Income Housing Coalition (NLIHC), which represents renters.
-“This action delays but does not prevent evictions.
+“This action delays but does not prevent evictions.”